raymondworkshop/raymondworkshop.github.io/_posts/about.md

 I’d like to hear from you.
 <br> <br>

-Outside of Technology & Philosophy world, I also like self-development, and experiencing something such as nature, local cultures, and art.
+Outside of Technology & Philosophy world, I also like self-improvement, and experiencing something new.
 <br> <br>

 You can support my open work by tipping me on [Ko-fi](https://ko-fi.com/muyun), or send me BTC at 19YGkJm3QTARcpatbdUdmYy8ZuDLZ91nr3 .